the-vegetarian-vampire/CPPBox/README.md

 The stack is for automatic storage duration, typically for local variables.
 It has a LIFO (last in, first out) nature, is of limited size, and has automatic memory management.
 The heap is for dynamic storage duration, managed using new and delete (or malloc and free in C).
 It's larger but requires manual memory management.

-RAII: Stands for "Resource Acquisition Is Initialization".
-It's a principle in C++ where you tie resource management (like memory or file handles) to object lifetime.

 std::move vs std::copy: std::move is used for moving resources (like from one object to another), while std::copy is for copying contents between two places.